 Conceptual models and frameworks provide a basis for understanding how decisions result in a desired outcome.
-Conceptual models and frameworks also describe the strategies for making
+Conceptual models and frameworks also describe the strategies for making decisions and navigating uncertainty.
+This section describes promising examples of frameworks and conceptual models for prioritizing management questions to be addressed in the Science Plan.

-A framework that is being considered for managing environmental water in the Central Valley is the approach espoused in Victoria, Australia, and used in response to the Millennium Drought (1997- 2010).
-The Victorian Model is described in PPIC (2016) and highlights environmental water as a portfolio that is accessed through differing objectives based on the planning scenario for water and fish.
+A framework that could be considered for managing environmental water in the Central Valley is the approach espoused in Victoria, Australia.
+This framework is described in PPIC (2016) and highlights environmental water as a portfolio that is accessed through differing objectives based on the planning scenario for water and fish.
 These scenarios vary from an ecosystem caught in a critical drought to very wet conditions.
-Ultimately, these scenarios should establish the potential consequences of these choices and are prioritized, but not bound, by recovery objectives.
-This model could inform prioritization by considering which of the management questions are likely to gain the most information from the seasonal conditions observed in the Shasta Division (i.e., dry, wet).
-For examples, wetter conditions should provide an opportunity for rebuilding the winter-run Chinook salmon population by avoiding many of the impacts caused by Shasta temperature and flow operations.
+Ultimately, these scenarios should be establish the potential consequences of these choices and are prioritized, but not bound, by recovery objectives.
+This model could inform prioritization by considering which of the management questions are likely to gain the most information from the seasonal conditions observed in the Shasta Division (i.e. dry, wet).
+For examples, wetter conditions should provide an opportunity for restoring winter-run Chinook salmon population by avoiding many of the impacts caused by Shasta temperature and flow operations.
 Also, managers can consider whether these climatic and reservoir conditions are necessitating decisions for temperature management, flow release, and management of others stressors to protect, restore, or simply maintain winter-run Chinook salmon populations.
-For example, the viability of the winter-run Chinook salmon population is very low, which places the species at a higher risk of extinction, and necessitates greater efforts to improve survival and growth of the one remaining population.
+For example, the current winter-run Chinook salmon population is very low, which places the population at a higher risk of extinction, and necessitates greater efforts to improve survival and growth of the remaining population.